phil-qa/fase-react/challenge1/README.md

 - Set styling for Header

+- Set Styling for the products.
+  - implement responsive grid on the products for the sizes that could be used.

 | Class                | Description                                                                         |
 | -------------------- | ----------------------------------------------------------------------------------- |
 | `container-fluid`    | Creates a full-width container, spanning the entire width of the viewport           |